Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 • Training Phase: With the e-collar on a low stimulation level, you first walk your dog on a leash around the perimeter, familiarizing them with the boundaries.
 When your dog gets close to the wire, the collar might beep or vibrate as a warning.

 • Correction and Reinforcement: If your dog ignores the warning and continues towards the boundary, the collar might deliver a mild electric stimulation.
-This serves as a correction to discourage them from going further.
-It’s important to immediately redirect your dog back inside the safe zone with praise or treats to reinforce the desired behavior.

 Pros and Cons of Training Dogs With Electric Collar